Matakishi's tea house

 Volker had promised me a game of Flames of War so I could try it for myself and possibly see why it generated so much hate amongst so many people.

-It started out promisingly with a good looking board and a couple of well painted armies.
-The setting was Tunisia, early on in the war with some Germans facing off against the First Army, mainly Brits with a few Americans thrown in to absorb the bullets.
 I was the Brits and Americans and Christian played the Germans.
 I had a very friendly and helpful chap advising me on the rules who's name I forget (sorry).
 He was also responsible for painting the army I used which looked spectacular when it was arrayed on the table.

 I enjoyed the game (not just because they let me win) it was a good looking spectacle.
 I'm not so convinced about it being a decent WWII 'simulation' but as a game it works well and generates lots of fun.
 I'm also a fan of the packaging and presentation of the books and miniatures.
 I notice Warlord Games/Bolt Action seem to be developing along these lines too with their 28mm WWII ranges.